naneja/device-fingerprinting/README.md

 ![Crawdad Dataset](https://github.com/naneja/device-fingerprinting/blob/master/figs/dfp2.png)

-In the second experiment, we divided the dataset into three separate datasets

-### D1-IsolatedNetworkPassiveDFP

-### D21-CampusNetworkActiveDFP

-### D22-CampusNetworkPassiveDFP

 ## Feedback
 Please submit your feedback to [Dr. Nagender Aneja](http://expert.ubd.edu.bn/nagender.aneja).
 Please write an email (nagender.aneja@ubd.edu.bn) if you are interested to impement the model in a mobile app or web app.
 We welcome people and organization who can provide more data on plants from different countries to join this project.